encukou/py3c/doc/source/guide.rst

 This is an *opinionated* guide to porting.
 It does not enumerate your options, but rather provides one tried way of doing things.

+This doesn't mean you can't do things your way – for example, you can cherry-pick the macros you need and put them directly in your files.
+However, dedicated headers for backwards compatibility will make them easier to find when the time comes to remove them.

-If you want details, or wish to port without including py3c headers, consult the `"Migrating C extensions" chapter <http://python3porting.com/cextensions.html>`_ from Lennart Regebro's book "Porting to Python 3", the `C porting guide <https://docs.python.org/3/howto/cporting.html>`_ from Python documentation, and the py3c headers for macros to use.
+If you want more details, consult the
+`"Migrating C extensions" chapter <http://python3porting.com/cextensions.html>`_ from Lennart Regebro's book "Porting to Python 3", the `C porting guide <https://docs.python.org/3/howto/cporting.html>`_ from Python documentation, and the py3c headers for macros to use.